bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 Users and roles are no longer attached to a single application, but can be shared across multiple applications in a security system.
-Now, different applications can be developed and installed with their own release cycles, and the end user only ever receives one task list for all applications.
+Now, different applications can be developed and installed with their own release cycles, and the end user receives one single task list for all applications.
 This enables independent feature-driven development.

 .. container:: admonition note toggle